-Medicare covers one Annual Wellness Visit (AWV) every 12 months, at no cost, for Medicare Part B beneficiariesA beneficiary is anyone individual enrolled in a health program and receives benefits..
+Medicare covers one Annual Wellness Visit (AWV) every 12 months, at no cost, for Medicare Part B beneficiariesA beneficiary is a person who enrolls in a health insurance plan and receives benefits..

 Medicare’s AWV includes a Health Risk Assessment (HRA) and a Personalized Prevention Plan (PPP) to help beneficiaries prepare for the future.